-Rupprechter is a recognised expert for agricultural affairs and has worked in leading positions of the agricultural sector for many years.
+Rupprechter is a recognised expert for agricultural affairs and has worked in leading positions witihin the agricultural sector for many years.

-From 1998 onwards Andrä Rupprechter acted as Deputy Head of the Department of International and EU Affairs at the BMLF.
-From 2000 to 2002 he held this position at the newly created Federal Ministry of Agriculture, Forestry, Environment and Water Management (BMLFUW).
-Until 2007 he headed the Department of Agriculture and Nutrition of the BMLFUW.
+From 1998 until 2002 Andrä Rupprechter acted as Deputy Head of the Department of International and EU Affairs at the BMLF, which in 2000 then became the Federal Ministry of Agriculture, Forestry, Environment and Water Management (BMLFUW).
+He also headed the Department of Agriculture and Nutrition at the BMLFUW until 2007.

-From 1994 to 1995 Rupprechter played an active role in the government campaign for the referendum on Austria's accession to the EU and held a great number of lectures.
+From 1994 to 1995 Rupprechter played an active role in the government campaign for the referendum on Austria's accession to the EU and made a large number of speeches to promote his view.

-He made significant contributions to the implementation of the Common Agricultural Policy (CAP) in Austria.
-The coordination with the Conference of Agriculture Officials of the provincial governments can be called a shining example of smoothly functioning multi-level governance.
-Some years later Rupprechter was also involved in the negotiations on the CAP reform.
+He made significant contributions to the implementation of the Common Agricultural Policy (CAP) in Austria by coordinating with the Conference of Agriculture Officials of the provincial governments, thereby highlighting an example of effective multi-level governance.
+In addition, Rupprechter was involved in the negotiations to reform CAP a few years later.

-Being the Head of the Department of Agriculture and Nutrition at the BMLFUW, Andrä Rupprechter was in charge of the control of the Austrian paying agency AMA and of the newly created food authority AGES.
-Various information campaigns were developed under his responsibility, in particular the project “Austria -Region of Delight”, which was developed in cooperation with local and regional authorities.
+As Head of the Department of Agriculture and Nutrition at the BMLFUW, Andrä Rupprechter was in charge of the control of the Austrian Marketing Agency, AMA, and of the newly created food authority AGES.
+In particular, this meant that he was responsible for the production of various marketing/advertising campaigns, such as the project “Austria -Region of Delicacies”, which was developed in cooperation with local and regional authorities.

 In 2003 Rupprechter was responsible for the organisation of an EU conference for regional and rural development in cooperation with the European Commission.
-The conference was held in Salzburg and was attended by more than 1,500 stakeholders and high-ranking representatives of European institutions and EU candidate countries.
+The conference was held in Salzburg and was attended by more than 1,500 delegates, including high-ranking representatives of various European institutions as well as EU member states.

 Andrä Rupprechter is married and has four children.